intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 there exists the possibility that some work-items will not be executed by the vectorized loop.

-As such, the Barrier Pass is able to stitch together kernels in several different configurations:
+As such, the `WorkItemLoopsPass`_ is able to stitch together kernels in several different configurations:

 * Vector + scalar loop